Appropriations Club Handbook

 3. When presenting be sure to talk about the following:

-• Your position, organization, and mission statement, as well as the budget you are presenting, the date of event/travel (if applicable), and if it has been done before by your organization.
+• Your position, organization, and mission statement, as well as the budget you are presenting, the date of event/fundraiser (if applicable), and if it has been done before by your organization.

-• Each item you are requesting money for, be sure to have supporting documentation for each item you are requesting money for.
+• Each item you are requesting money for, be sure to have supporting documentation.

-• If you have other funding sources, know what they are and for how much.
+• If you have other funding sources, know what they are and how much money they are allocating for you

 4. Once you finish your presentation and the committee asks questions, you will be dismissed, and you can leave for the night.